 Big or small?

 How much room you have can determine many aspects of your life, one of which is your grilling machinery.
 While most electric grills are smaller in size, there are some larger models.
-This variation means that if you want a grill that resembles more traditional charcoal or gas grills, that is a possibility, but if you want a model that can fit next to your kitchen toaster, that is possible too.
+This variation means that if you want a grill that resembles more traditional charcoal or gas grills, for which the size depends on the burners, that is a possibility, but if you want a model that can fit next to your kitchen toaster, that is possible too.

 Some grills provide happy mid-point or can even be broken apart and rebuilt depending on the amount of space available.